What Is Sublimation? Psychology, Definition, And Examples

 Although it might seem that having a false sense of reality is to be avoided, it can help you get through your darkest days.
 In some cases, though, good feelings can be sublimated if they seem too big to endure.
 So, although sublimation is a positive thing in many cases, there are times when it could rob you of experiencing the ecstatic emotions.
 Still, Anna Freud and others have classified sublimation as one of the most mature defense mechanisms.

-On the other hand, you may want to hold onto the energy that's coming from those unacceptable urges.
+First, you may want to hold onto the energy that's coming from those unacceptable urges.
 Feelings themselves are never inappropriate as long as you choose appropriate ways of dealing with them.
 So, it isn't wrong or bad to feel the power of those emotions.
 Once you know what feelings are behind your behaviors, you can allow yourself to experience those feelings without acting directly on them.

 If you have sad feelings, you can recognize that and intentionally choose to write poems or draw pictures that express them.
 The question is: is this really sublimation?
 After all, it's happening on a conscious level.
 And, you're still well-grounded in reality.
 The truth is that it doesn't matter how you classify these activities.
 What matters is that you put those energies to work to do something productive rather than destructive.